fadhilansyah25/fadhilansyah25/README.md

 <br />
 <br />

-I'm a self-taught person who learn Front End Engineering with 2+ years of hands-on experience designing, developing and implementing applications and solutions using a range of technologies and programming languages.
+I'm a man who learn Front End Engineering with 2+ years of hands-on experience designing, developing and implementing applications and solutions using a range of technologies and programming languages.

 I love learning new techs and using new tools.
 I also love drinking Luwak White Coffee and Chocolatos Drink (instant coffee and drinking chocolate in Indonesia) while coding.